Eurostar tickets can be purchased directly with Omio

 + ✓ Omio is an official partner of Eurostar ✓ Download our free Omio app ✓ Consult our Customer Care whenever you need

 Eurostar was first launched in 1994 and is the first and only high-speed train to travel from London to mainland Europe.
 The service runs to Paris, Lille, Brussels and Amsterdam.
 Running through Channel Tunnel (or the 'Chunnel' as it is known) from King’s Cross St. Pancras in London.

-The Eurostar has opened up train travel in Europe to UK passengers. it is now possible to travel to over 100 European cities by train.
+Eurostar trains has opened up train travel in Europe to UK passengers. it is now possible to travel to over 100 European cities by train.
 With a quick transfer required in Paris, Lille or Brussels.
-You can now reach Europe's biggest cities, such as Berlin or even Rome, by train.
+You can now reach Europe's biggest cities, such as Berlin or even Rome, by train with a Eurostar ticket.